The Surprising Amount of Incontinence In Older Adults

 Dealing with Incontinence

-While there are medical interventions that can help, there are also many at-home remedies and incontinence products that can be used before any more extreme steps, such as surgery.
+While there are medical interventions that can help, there are also many at-home remedies and incontinence supplies that can be used before any more extreme steps, such as surgery.
 For example, men and women alike can perform pelvic muscle exercises.
 These can be done by squeezing your pelvic floor muscles as if you were attempting to cut off a stream of urine or hold intestinal gas.
 Hold the muscles for a count of three, but as the National Institutes for Health warn, “Repeat, but don't overdo.
 Pull in the pelvic muscles and hold for a count of 3.
 Then relax for a count of 3.
 Work up to 10 to 15 repeats each time you exercise”.
 Do them three times a day and you will start to feel changes.

 You can also use “timed voiding” that sets your consumption of fluids and urination on a very fixed routine.
 Combining pelvic floor training, timed voiding, and alternatives like biofeedback can often produce profound improvements for an older adult.
 Lifestyle changes like cutting out caffeine, eating more fiber, shedding extra weight and smoking cessation are also extremely helpful.
 Incontinence may be wildly prevalent, but it is not inevitable.
 See a doctor as soon as you notice signs of the issue and work with them to develop a plan to reduce the issues or even end them.